 Among the organizations that compose the observatory are the local chapters of the Kilusang Magbubukid ng Pilipinas, AMIHAN, and the agricultural workers group, Unyon ng mga Manggagawa sa Agrikultura and its chapter in Bukidnon, the Onyon sa Yanong Obrerong Nagkahiusa.
 Indigenous groups such as the Kalumbay Regional Lumad Organization and Madagway Babaeyon also joined the consortium, along with organizations coming from the Moro communities such as Tindeg Ranao, Suara Bangsamoro and the Moro-Christian Peoples’ Alliance.

 The initiative to form an observatory is an offshoot of the Rural Poor CSOs’ Conference and Workshop on Martial Law in Mindanao held on Oct.
 2-5, 2017 in Cagayan de Oro City.
-The initiative is supported by Lifeline Embattled CSO Assistance Fund and the Freedom House.###
+The initiative is supported by Lifeline Embattled CSO Assistance Fund.###